LoopKit/loopdocs/docs/version/development.md

     If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.
 Simply rebuild v3.14.2 back on your phone and control will be restored.

 For those on the Dana pump.
-You need to keep building a feature branch, but it might be a different branch from what you used before.
+You need to keep building a feature branch, but the name of the branch changed.

 Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.